cvxopt/cvxopt/doc/source/matrices.rst

     as a dense matrix with all its entries equal to the scalar.

-    :func:`min <cvxopt.min>` can also be called with an iterable (list, tuple, xrange
-    object, or generator) as its single argument, if the iterable generates a list of dense or sparse matrices or scalars.
+    :func:`min <cvxopt.min>` can also be called with an iterable (list, tuple, range object, or generator) as its single argument, if the iterable generates a list of dense or sparse matrices or scalars.

 .. _s-random: